 Extinction Rebellion.
 The environmental protest group Extinction Rebellion has planned a series of disruptive demonstrations worldwide over the next two weeks.
 In New York yesterday, a group of protesters played dead on Wall Street; in London, 280 protesters were arrested; 100 were arrested in the Netherlands, with other protests occurring in France, Germany, Australia, Austria, Spain and New Zealand.
 Reuters

 In The Loop

-This edition of CEO Daily was edited by Eamon Barrett.
+This edition of The Loop was edited by Eamon Barrett.
 Find previous editions here, and sign up for other Fortune newsletters here.